Murder of Dale Harrell: Sentencing

 The penalty phase of the trial commenced on April 15, and deliberations began on April 22.
-The jury sentenced DeVault to life in prison instead of the death penalty, and Maricopa County Attorney Bill Montgomery stated that, "imposing the death penalty in any circumstance is difficult, and in this one, the jurors apparently felt that a life sentence was appropriate".
+The jury sentenced DeVault to life in prison instead of the death penalty, and Maricopa County Attorney Bill Montgomery stated that "imposing the death penalty in any circumstance is difficult, and in this one, the jurors felt that a life sentence was appropriate".
 On June 6, 2014, the judge sentenced DeVault to life in prison without the possibility of parole.